 But hey, its door plastics feel like they’ll survive with the cockroaches when our impending doom finally arrives, making them far better for deflecting the drama of family life than the faux-Alcantara armrests you might find elsewhere in this class.

-The Vitara launched in 2015 with a choice of petrol and diesel engines, but its 2019 refresh binned the latter, with your choices reduced to two turbocharged petrols: a 109bhp 1.0-litre three-cylinder and the same 138bhp 1.4-litre four-cylinder you now find in the Suzuki Swift Sport.
-An automatic gearbox and 4WD are optional on both, though if you want to combine the two you’ll need the 1.4.
+The Vitara launched in 2015 with a choice of petrol and diesel engines, and its 2019 refresh binned the latter.
+There were still two different petrols available then, though; a 109bhp 1.0-litre three-cylinder and the same 138bhp 1.4-litre four-cylinder found in the contemporary Suzuki Swift Sport.
+An automatic gearbox and four-wheel drive was also optional on both, but like with the Swift Sport the Vitara has now gone mild-hybrid only.

 That means the three-pot has been dropped and you can only have the 1.4 with a turbo and an additional 48V hybrid system.
 Power drops to 127bhp like it does in the Swift, though here you've the (£1,350) option of an automatic gearbox over the standard six-speed manual.
 Ignore it if you can, though.

 Alright, there’s a gazillion other small SUVs you can – and probably will – choose over this.
 Many are more glamorous and most claim to be sportier, but overlook this Suzuki at your peril.
 As a car that nails the basics while still finding room to be both fun and practical, it’s worthy of merit.
 It’s a good-looking thing too, and there’s a nice range of single and two-tone colour options if that floats your boat.